sajithmohan/tornado_drizzle/README.md

 ```

-we defined `ResourceHandler` to represent a resource.and one action `get` which will do restfull action  on resouce and return a list or dict.
+we defined `ResourceHandler` to represent a resource.and one action `get` which will do restful action  on resource and return a list or dict.
 ```
 class ResourceHandler(DrizzleHandler):